Colour guide: How much difference does colour make to a Mercedes C-Class?

 Silver is the colour of choice for fleet operators, and not just because residuals are higher; it can hide weeks of road grime too, so if you’re not a fan of the bucket and sponge, it’s probably your best bet.

-You’re spoiled for choice with the C-Class, with Mercedes offering three choices: Iridium Silver, Diamond Silver and Selenite Grey.
+You’re spoiled for choice with the C-Class, with Mercedes offering three choices: Iridium Silver, Mojave Silver and Selenite Grey.
 They are all metallic shades, although Selenite can be ordered as a Designo colour too, which gives it an almost satin-like finish and, in the C-Class’ case, suits higher trim levels fantastically.